Jorsek/nodejs-chatbot-pub-service/README.md

 FAQs will create a simple intent that is posted as-is to Dialogflow.

 ### Glossary
+Glossary creates intents with a generic "What is __" intent.

 // TODO
-Should glossary create intents with entities that house synonyms or should it all go to a generic "What is __" intent?

-The benefit of the publishing is that I don't need to write another microservice

-The benefit of the generic intent that searches EZD is that we can be more specific in how we answer.
-E.g.: When a synonym is encountered we can say something like "XYZ is a synonym for 'eXact Your Zebra', which is a term used when you've wanted to cross the street only near your house"
+- [ ] Add handling for synonyms

 ### Tasks
-// TODO
+// TODO - Not yet implemented
-Tasks will publish an intent with a semantic list

 ## Config.json